dataq-instruments/LabView-Example/README.md

 See https://github.com/dataq-instruments/LabView-Dio-Ain for how to use DIO while recording analog waveform.
 This example is based on DataqSDK ActiveX, and it requires **32-bit** LabView

-See https://github.com/dataq-instruments/LabView-2108-CDC for how to access DI-11xx/2xxx/4xxx series via virtual COM port and program in  protocol level.
+See https://github.com/dataq-instruments/LabView-2108-CDC for how to access DI-11xx/2xxx/4xxx **_USB_** series via virtual COM port and program in  protocol level.
 When using this approach, either **32-bit** or **64-bit** LabView can be employed

 Requirements:<br/>
   Installation of LabView 2019 (**32-bit**)<br/>